Anonymous

 KK!HR

-When there is a revision of wages and the new scales are enforced, then the old scales are replaced and there cannot be the continued applicability of the old scales for a few. (the resigned employees) As such they too are entitled to the revised scale for the period of service.
-Yet there are very many organisations (both in the Public and private sector) who indulge in such negative practice.
+When there is a revision of wages and the new scales are enforced, the old scales are replaced, and the continued applicability of the old scales for a few (the resigned employees) cannot exist.
+Therefore, they too are entitled to the revised scale for the period of service.
+However, there are numerous organizations (both in the public and private sectors) that engage in such negative practices.

 From India, Mumbai